-Gabriella van Rij wrote I Can Find Might not only for the student who is feeling hopeless or helpless due to bullying at school, but also for those children who have bullying tendencies.
+Known for her motivational speaking talks that help students see the uniqueness they are each blessed with, Gabriella van Rij wrote I Can Find Might not only for the student who is feeling hopeless or helpless due to bullying at school, but also for those children who have bullying tendencies.
 In this part memoir and part self-help book, she explains how both bullies and those being bullied are mirror images of each other and what children should do with this knowledge.

 I Can Find My Might is receiving acclaim from teachers, school faculty, and parents.
 “Gabriella gets to the heart of how a child really feels when they are bullied and made to think they don’t fit in anywhere,” says Elizabeth Seng, teacher at Our Lady Of Grace Catholic Academy in Illinois.
 “It then goes a step further to show us how bullies tend to get caught up in circumstances beyond their control. … This book needs to be placed in school libraries around the world.”

 Does it ever go away?
 No, it doesn’t… I’ll never get used to the bad words.
 I’ll never get used to the extreme meanness.
 What are they whispering?
 I’ll continue to pretend not to care.
 But, boy, do I care…